trezor/trezor-android/trezor-app/src/main/assets/firmware-v2/!readme.txt

-How to bundle TREZOR firmware to TREZOR Manager APK:
+How to bundle Trezor firmware to Trezor Manager APK:

 * remove old firmware and put new firmware to this folder (trezor-android/trezor-app/src/main/assets/firmware or firmware-v2 for the new "T" model)